BurnySc2/python-sc2/README.md

 Both commands will use the `sc2` library folder, so you will not be able to have Dentosal's and this fork installed at the same time, unless you use virtual environments or poetry.

 ### StarCraft II
 You'll need a StarCraft II executable.
-If you are running Windows or macOS, just install the normal SC2 from blizzard app.
-[The free starter edition works too.](https://us.battle.net/account/sc2/starter-edition/).
+If you are running Windows or macOS, just install the normal SC2 from [blizzard app](https://starcraft2.com/).

 ### Linux installation